girishji/search-complete.vim/README.md

 - Search command does not get bogged down when searching large files.
 - Respects forward (`/`) and reverse (`?`) search when displaying menu items.
 - Does not interfere with search-history recall (arrow keys, <Ctrl-N/P> are not mapped).
-- Switch between vertical popup menu and horizontal menu (overlay on statusline).
+- Switch between normal popup menu and flat menu (overlay on statusline).
 - Can search across space and newline characters (multi-line search).
 - Does not interfere with search-highlighting and incremental-search.
 - Fully customizable colors and popup menu options.